rocky-linux/documentation/docs/books/nvchad/custom/plugins/init_lua.md

 # `init.lua`

 The file `custom/plugins/init.lua` closes the NvChad configuration.
-It is the last `init.lua` that is read and inserts our additional plugins into the configuration.
-Its configuration consists of inserting the plugins in the format:
+It is the last `init.lua` that is read, and inserts our additional plugins into the configuration.

+Its configuration consists of inserting the plugins in the following format:

 ```lua
   ["github_username/plugin_name"] = {},